 All fees paid to Ernst & Young LLP by the Company are reported under the fee categories listed above.
-There were no other fees paid during the fiscal year ended July 31, 2003.
+There were no other fees paid during the fiscal year ended July 31, 2004.
+The Audit Committee has determined that the provision of services covered by the two preceding paragraphs is compatible with maintaining the independent auditors' independence from the company.